rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

 * Using FFI, Rust can call functions in other languages (such as C++) that can unwind the stack.
+  * There are some special cases where C libraries can actual cause unwinding.
+    For instance, on Microsoft platforms, `longjmp` is implemented with unwinding.
 * By default, Rust's own `panic!()` unwinds the stack.

 ## Towards a stable unwinding MVP